envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a superset?
 A: It is a programming language written on top of another language.

+### 11. Architecture for APIs

+#### C1

+Q: What is an API?
+A: It is a set of definitions and protocols used to develop and integrate application software.

+Q: What is an architectural pattern?
+A: It is a general and reusable solution to a common problem in software architecture within a given context.

+Q: What is the recommended use of "N-tier" architecture?
+A: It is recommended to use this architecture in desktop applications in general and in API's.

+Q: What is the recommended use of "client and server" architecture?
+A: It is recommended to use this architecture in low coupling applications.
+Example, mobile applications and API's

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto